macvincent/Single-Image-3D-Photography/README.md

-# [Final Project CS231A] Sampling Novel Views from a Single 2D Image
+# Sampling Novel Views from a Single 2D Image

-Imagine walking into a lecture hall.
-As you walk along, more objects become visible to you and others slowly recede from your field of view.
-Now, imagine a different scenario.
-This time, we are given a picture of the lecture hall.
-A few seats are captured within the picture frame but most of the lecture hall is left off this image.
-Even without a complete picture of the room, we can imagine what we would see if we physically walked into the lecture hall.
-From that single picture, we have an expectation of how the image of the room would change as we focus on different portions of the scene.
-In this project, we simulate a similar experience.
-Given an input 2D RGB image, we will generate novel viewpoints that simulate a 3D interactive experience.
+Given an input RGB image, we simulate a 3D interactive experience by generating novel viewpoints to account for disocclusion.
+Builds upon SLIDE: Single Image 3D Photography with Soft Layering and Depth-aware Inpainting by Jamapani et al., ICCV 2021 (Oral).
+Unlike SLIDE, we outpaint the input image with a denoising probabilistic diffusion model, use a matting model to separate the background from the foreground image, and construct our meshes with the Open3D library in place of Tensorflow 3D.

 ![sample_output](https://github.com/macvincent/Sampling-Novel-Views-from-a-Single-2D-Image/blob/master/outputs/class.gif)